opnfv/joid/docs/release/configguide/installerconfig.rst

-os-odl_l2-nofeature-ha	 Joid           Floating ips are not working on this deployment. os-nosdn-lxd-ha          Joid           Yardstick team is working to support. os-nosdn-lxd-noha        Joid           Yardstick team is working to support. os-onos-nofeature-ha	 ONOSFW os-onos-sfc-ha	         ONOSFW k8-nosdn-nofeature-noha Joid	        No support from Functest and Yardstick k8-nosdn-lb-noha	 Joid	        No support from Functest and Yardstick
+os-odl_l2-nofeature-ha	 Joid           Floating ips are not working on this deployment. os-nosdn-lxd-ha          Joid           Yardstick team is working to support. os-nosdn-lxd-noha        Joid           Yardstick team is working to support. os-ocl-nofeature-ha	 OCL            Keystone V2 has been used. os-ocl-nofeature-noha	 OCL            Keystone V2 has been used. k8-nosdn-nofeature-noha  Joid	        No support from Functest. k8-nosdn-lb-noha	 Joid	        No support from Functest. k8-ovn-lb-noha	         OVN	        No support from Functest.

 Is the deployment done successfully?
 ------------------------------------